Information for Parents & Guardians

 Health Services

 Boston University Student Health Services is available for urgent care issues by appointment during business hours Monday through Friday.
 Students must be accompanied by a program assistant when accessing services.
-There is a fee for each visit, charged to a student’s account.
-Your student will need to provide insurance information if they receive blood work and immunizations will be billed to your student’s account.
+There is a $25 fee each time you visit SHS and there may be additional charges for medical supplies or immunizations.
+These charges will be billed to your student account.
+If you receive blood work, you will need to provide your insurance information as the laboratory will directly bill your insurance.

 Before the program begins, please inform us of any medical issues or concerns so that we can provide your student with the best care possible.